 Garbanzo Beans are eaten around the world, in numerous forms.
 One of the most popular, falafel, is an ideal application for these coarsely ground Granulated Garbanzo Beans.
 They are also ideal for adding flavor and texture, as well as acting as a binder, in veggie burgers.

-What to do with Coarse Garbanzo Bean Powder?
-This Mediterranean style soup is a perfect use of Garbanzo Bean Powder.
-Cook time is greatly reduced compared to whole Garbanzo beans.
+What to do with Coarse Chickpea flour?
+This Mediterranean style soup is a perfect use of our Chickpea Flour, and the cooking time is greatly reduced compared to whole Chickpeas.
 Lemon juice and fresh oregano keep the flavors light.